After the breeding season is over, robins moult.

 Although they are made of the same thing, feathers don’t grow continuously like our hair or nails do; feathers wear out and have to be replaced.
 The whole year’s wear and tear is topped off by the demands of nest building and raising chicks.
 A robin’s plumage, particularly the hen bird’s, can look quite ragged by the time its brood leaves the nest.

 Robins moult over a five week period towards the end of summer; the loss of insulation during a moult is felt less severely during the summer.
 Most, if not all, of their plumage is replaced.
 Feathers grow from a follicle, so the new feather pushes the old feather out and for a while the bird looks really dishevelled and untidy, just like the one in these pictures.

 Feathers are made of a protein called keratin so our insectivorous robin will be looking for high protein food.
-Aphids, swarming ants, caterpillars, and the eggs, larvae and pupae of all kinds of flying insects would be its usual fare at this time of year but this summer’s drought may be making for difficult hunting.
+Aphids, swarming ants, caterpillars, and the eggs, larvae and pupae of all kinds of flying insects would be its usual fare during the moult.

 By the autumn, our robins will be wearing their refurbished plumage: sleek and polished with a shiny, new red breast, all ready for Christmas.